Yoav666s/dnd-wiki/collections/_monsters/basic-rules/giant-lizard.md

 actions: |
   **Bite.** Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
 Hit: 6 (1d8 + 2) piercing damage.
 legendary_actions: ""
-description: "A giant lizard can be ridden or used as a draft animal.
-Lizardfolk also keep them as pets, and subterranean giant lizards are used as mounts and pack animals by drow, duergar, and others."
 excerpt: "Large Beast, Unaligned"
 source: "Basic Rules"
 ---